Not all timeclocks are compatible with every time and attendance system, so the one you select may be a factor in the system you end up using.

 - How it works: Workers call a preset number and follow several prompts to record their times.
 Some IVR systems allow you to designate a specific number the employee must call in from.
 If this is a landline number, you can ensure employees are working from where you want them to be.

 - Pros: Since pretty much everyone carries a phone at all times, IVR timeclocks enable clock-ins and clock-outs wherever, whenever.

 - Cons: These types of systems are still available, but mobile apps have largely overtaken them.

 - Pricing: Some time and attendance systems include IVR options in the monthly cost.
 However, if you need to purchase a dedicated IVR system, you could be looking at a cost of several thousand dollars.

 Kiosk modes on tablets

-Only the device's admin can unlock the iPad to return it to its normal settings, so you can mount it near the office's entrance and have it only run your timeclock application.
-If you're looking for the simplest solution, this can be a good choice.
+- Pros: Only the tablet's admin can unlock it to return it to its normal settings, so you can mount it near the office's entrance and have it only run your timeclock app.
+If you're looking for the simplest solution, this is a good choice.
 It's also a good option for field service teams.
 The shift leader can provide the tablet so everyone working on a job site can clock in and out.

 - Cons: The mobile device you use as a timeclock won't be available for your other business needs while in kiosk mode.
 If you don't have many tablets and you need to use other business apps on them frequently, a dedicated timeclock might be better for you.

 - Pricing: Most tablets suited for small business use cost around $1,000.